 - Low in carbohydrates.

-The major difference between Ample’s vegan formula (formerly known as Ample V) and their original formula is the source of protein.
-The human body absorbs plant-based protein (including pea protein) slower than animal protein.
-Plus, plant-based protein has, on average, a weaker amino acid profile than whey or egg white protein.
+While both pea and rice protein are healthier than soy, be aware that the human body absorbs these plant-based proteins slower than animal protein.
+Plus, plant-based protein has (on average), a weaker amino acid profile than whey or egg white protein.

 Nutrients In Ample